It is one of the many viruses that inhabit the gastrointestinal tract. These viruses are collectively called Enteroviruses.

 What is Echo Virus Infection?

-Echo virus infection is an infection caused by echo viruses, which are a group of viruses (belonging to the enterovirus species) that infect the gastrointestinal tract and also cause skin rashes.
+Echovirus infection is caused by echoviruses, a group of viruses (belonging to the enterovirus species) that infect the gastrointestinal tract and cause skin rashes.

-Echo viruses are common human pathogens that can cause a wide variety of diseases, which can be mild, severe, or even fatal.
+Echo viruses are common human pathogens that can cause various diseases, which can be mild, severe, or even fatal.
 They cause epidemic and endemic infections in individuals of all ages.

 In temperate climates, infections occur very frequently during the summer and fall; In tropical climates, it seems to occur throughout the year.